wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 12.3.3 =
-* Updated: Browscap to 3.1.0
+* Updated: Browscap to v3.1.0 and fixed some issues.
+* Improvement: Memory usage in the plugin when the Browscap is enabled.
+* Improvement: Cache system and update Browscap database.

 = 12.3.2 =
 * Added: New feature!
 Show Hits on the single posts/pages.